AubsUK/aubs-blocklist-importer/README.md

 Add in:
 ```
 # Blocklist Importer
-30 1 * * * root /path/to/MyScripts/aubs-blocklist-importer/aubs-blocklist-importer.sh
+0 * * * * root /usr/local/sbin/aubs-blocklist-importer/aubs-blocklist-importer.sh # Run on the hour, every hour
 ```
-**Note:** Make it as frequent as required (within reason, check the blocklist's website to confirm the maximum); You shouldn't use root, so will need to create a user account, allow it to edit the log files and run the script etc.)
+**Note:** Make it as frequent as required (within reason, check the blocklist's website to confirm the maximum);

 <br/><br/>